LibreCodeCoop/my_company/README.md

 ## Setup

-* Install and configure the registration app
+* Install this app
+* Configuration
+* go to root folder of your nextcloud instance and run the follow commands:
   ```bash
   # registration
   occ app:enable --force registration